ltriant/chip8/README.md

 # Things To Do

-1. The sound timer needs to actually make a sound when it hits zero
-2. Some games still have quirks
+1. Some games still have quirks.
+Some need to run at different clock rates, and some expect different behaviours.
+Probably not going to fix this.